 What is POLST?

-The POLST order is signed by your doctor* after a discussion with you and/or your Health Care Representative.
+The POLST order is signed by your doctor* after a discussion with you and/or your surrogate/health care decision-maker.
 Since it is a medical order that will be followed in an emergency, if you cannot speak for yourself.
 It is important that it reflect your wishes now, in your current state of health.
 Click here to watch a video of about POLST and how it’s different from advance directives.

 Does a POLST Form Replace the Advance Directive?

 The POLST form complements the advance directive and is not intended to replace it.
 An advance directive is necessary to appoint a legal health care representative and provide instructions for future life-sustaining treatments.
 The advance directive is recommended for all adults, regardless of their health status.
 A POLST form should go with an advance directive when appropriate.

 Websites for the advance directive and more information:

 The Conversation Project is a resource designed to help patients and families discuss their wishes about end of life care.
 The Conversation Project created a Starter Kit that helps facilitate the conversation.

 What Happens in an Emergency?